 A key role of the Health Protection Unit is administering vaccinations to babies, infants, school age children and adults.

 More on immunisation.

 Council's Health Protection Unit registers and inspects all premises conducting skin penetration activities such as tattooists, body piercers, ear piercers and electrolysis clinics in addition to beauty parlours and hairdressers.
 The purpose of this registration is to prevent the spread of infectious diseases by regular inspection (which checks correct cleaning, sterilisation and operator procedure), proprietor education and information transfer.

 More on Personal Care Businesses.

 More on Prescribed Accommodation.

-Community concerns about premise cleanliness, procedure, or control of infectious disease are investigated by the Public Health Unit.
+Community concerns about premises cleanliness, procedures, or control of infectious disease are investigated by officers from Councils Health Protection Unit.

 Back to top